Currently, the SMGB administers certain lead agency responsibilities under SMARA for 58 individual surface mining operations located in California.

 The SMGB may assume a local jurisdiction’s authority to administer SMARA under certain circumstances.
 Specifically, Public Resources Code (PRC) Section 2774.4 states:

 PRC Section 2774.5 requires the SMGB to assume full authority for reviewing and approving reclamation plans in any jurisdiction in which the lead agency does not have a certified surface mining ordinance.
-As of September 2010, the SMGB serves as SMARA lead agency for 7 cities that have surface mining operations within their jurisdiction but do not have current SMGB certified surface mining ordinances.
+As of January 2017, the SMGB serves as SMARA lead agency for 7 cities that have surface mining operations within their jurisdiction but do not have current SMGB certified surface mining ordinances.

 Finally, the SMGB acts as the SMARA lead agency for all surface mining operations under the jurisdiction of the San Francisco Bay Conservation and Development Commission (BCDC).
 The San Francisco BCDC jurisdiction includes open water, marshes, mud flats and shorelines immediately surrounding San Francisco Bay and its surrounding Bays and tributary water bodies.
 Currently there are 7 marine dredging operations for which the SMGB oversees SMARA compliance.